Ariannatopbjerg/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

+*Create a multiple linear regression model that predicts the mpg of MechaCar prototypes using all six variables.*

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

   Looking at Pr(>|t|) in Figure 1, all values greater then 0.05 show a non-   random amount of variance: vehicle weight, spoiler angle, and AWD.